 In this temperate climate, cacti thrive and the Jardin de Cactus will definitely appeal to atypical tourists and anyone with an interest in nature.
-Another of Cesar Manrique’s masterpieces, it has over 1,000 species.
+Another of Cesar Manrique’s masterpieces, this cactus garden has over 1,000 species.
 There are all kinds of cacti, including some attractive flowering varieties.

-Just remember that they are prickly to touch!
+Just remember that the cacti plants are prickly to touch.
 You can climb to the top of the little windmill, and there’s also a gift shop and cafe for refreshments.

 Lanzarote produces some high quality wines and we visited Bodegas Rubicón to sample a few and to find out more about the vinification process.
 This country house dates from the 17th century and is surrounded by 3 hectares of vineyards, overlooking the National Park of Timanfaya.